cloudmesh-community/book/chapters/case/case.md

-## Case
+## IU 100 Node Cluster Case :construction:

+At Indiana University we have currently about 100 Raspberry Pi's available for students that work with us as part of classes.

+Our goal for the use of these PI's is multitude.

+First, we naturally like that all PI's could be used together in a large cluster.
+Second we like that student teams up to 3 students can use a samll cluster of between 6 - 5 Pi's and use them to providsion their own OS.
+Third, we like to crate a case and shelf structure that allows this modular utilization of the cluster while breaking it down easily, but also assembeling or adding to the cluster easily.

+This section will document our efforts to support this.
+The section is heavely under construction and currently two STEM students work on the case.
+They are joined by an independent study student ofer the summer that looks at the software for this cluster.

+To simplify management we will be using github for managing tasks, but we will start collecting these tasks here.
+At this time the STEM students are using still a google docs document till they migrate to this or their own github.

+The outline of the section is as follows :construction:

+### Takss for STEM students

 TODO: look ad word document.  reformat this and make sure to put in relevant information.
 The questions raised should be excersises?

 section for case documentation